Packaging for Security

 To that end, packaging creators are constantly looking for new ways that will combine as many as these features as possible in a product that will still be attractive on the shelf.
 Some security features are visible to the consumer and can reassure them that their safety is important.
 Other security measures are only effective if hidden.
 In some products, like pharmaceuticals, a combination of overt and covert security is used to protect high-target products.

 3S Simons Security Systems won at PrintStars 2013 for their OTF security label.
 The label incorporates Secure-ID technology.
-It’s adhesive, but doesn’t leave any stickiness behind when it’s been removed.
+It is adhesive but doesn’t leave any stickiness behind when it’s been removed.

 Holostik India won an Excellence in Holography award for Best Applied Security Product this year from the International Hologram Manufacturers Association for their Exodus product.
 This is a paper label with a partial hologram embedded, making it difficult to extract the hologram.

-Chromatic Technologies has their new “reveal inks.”
-These inks can be printed on cartons, cans and film, and when the food product gets too warm—such as a carton of milk that’s been left out on a kitchen counter—a reminder to put it back in the fridge appears.
+Chromatic Technologies has its new “reveal inks.”
+These inks can be printed on cartons, cans, and film, and when the food product gets too warm—such as a carton of milk that’s been left out on a kitchen counter—a reminder to put it back in the fridge appears.
 If the item is at a safe temperature, a message will appear indicating that as well.

 Placon released their Crystal Seal Tamper-Evident plastic food containers that have a tamper-evident seal incorporated into the design so consumers can tell if the packaged has been opened, and brand owners don’t need to add extra safety seals or labels.